-- The State assures CMS that services under the Waiver Program will comply with the following federal requirements: - Services will be available in the same amount, duration, and scope as they are under the State Plan per 42 CFR 438.210(a)(2). - Access to emergency services will be assured per section 1932(b)(2) of the Act and 42 CFR 438.114. - Access to family planning services will be assured per section 1905(a)(4) of the Act and 42 CFR 431.51(b) The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of more of the regulatory requirements listed above for PIHP or PAHP programs.
+~ The State assures CMS that services under the Waiver Program will comply with the following federal requirements: Services will be available in the same amount, duration, and scope as they are under the State Plan per 42 CFR 438.210(a)(2).
+Access to emergency services will be assured per section 1932(b)(2) of the Act and 42 CFR 438.114.
+Access to family planning services will be assured per section 1905(a)(4) of the Act and 42 CFR 431.51(b) The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of more of the regulatory requirements listed above for PIHP or PAHP programs.
 Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any.
-(See note below for limitations on requirements that may be waived). - The CMS Regional Office has reviewed and approved the MCO, PIHP, PAHP, or PCCM contracts for compliance with the provisions of 42 CFR 438.210(a)(2), 438.114, and 431.51 (Coverage of Services, Emergency Services, and Family Planning) as applicable.
-If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM. - This is a proposal for a 1915(b)(4) FFS Selective Contracting Program only and the managed care regulations do not apply.
-The State assures CMS that services will be available in the same amount, duration, and scope as they are under the State Plan. - The state assures CMS that it complies with Title I of the Medicare Modernization Act of 2003, in so far as these requirements are applicable to this waiver.
+(See note below for limitations on requirements that may be waived). ✓ compliance with the provisions of 42 CFR 438.210(a)(2), 438.114, and 431.51 (Coverage of Services, Emergency Services, and Family Planning) as applicable.
+If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.
+This is a proposal for a 1915(b)(4) FFS Selective Contracting Program only and the managed care regulations do not apply.
+The State assures CMS that services will be available in the same amount, duration, and scope as they are under the State Plan.

+these requirements are applicable to this waiver.